 Additional Information for Products with Reference-Based Terms

-System z IPLA sub-capacity programs with reference-based terms add value to the Parent Program across the environment, regardless of where in the environment the System z IPLA program itself executes.
+z Systems IPLA programs with reference-based terms add value to the Parent Program across the environment, regardless of where in the environment the z Systems IPLA program itself executes.

-When a System z IPLA program with reference-based terms is used in a qualified Parallel Sysplex environment the required license capacity of the System z IPLA program must equal the MSU capacity as described above across the Parallel Sysplex.
+When a z Systems IPLA program with reference-based terms is used in a qualified Parallel Sysplex environment the required license capacity of the z Systems IPLA program must equal the MSU capacity as described above across the Parallel Sysplex.
 Qualified Parallel Sysplex refers to one:

-- That meets the criteria defined announcement letter 198-001, Clarification of Parallel Sysplex Pricing Terms (PDF, 12.6KB)
+- That meets the criteria defined announcement letter 198-001, Clarification of Parallel Sysplex Pricing Terms (PDF, 12.7KB)

 - Where MLC pricing is aggregated across the Sysplex

-When there are multiple versions of the Parent Program licensed in the environment, the required license capacity for each System z IPLA program will be based on the total MSU capacity of all the Parent Programs, capped at the z/OS MSU capacity.
+When there are multiple versions of the Parent Program licensed in the environment, the required license capacity for each sub-capacity eligible Reference-Based program will be based on the total MSU capacity of all the Parent Programs, capped at the z/OS MSU capacity of each machine respectively.

 Additional Information for Getting Started Sub-Capacity Pricing Products